Kibo/melonjs-cookbook/cookbook/interactiveDialog/README.md

 # Interactive dialog
-The extension adds a ability to control interactive conversation between a characters in a game.
+The extension adds an ability to control interactive conversation between a characters in a game.

 **MelonJS Version**: 0.9.9